Sign in with Agentuity

 }

-Request offline_access only when your app needs a refresh token:
+Request offline_access only when your app needs refresh tokens:

 OAUTH_SCOPES=openid profile email offline_access